Guides Lifting Straps Training Equipment

 As mentioned earlier, figure 8 straps are characterized by their signature number ‘8’ shape.
 They provide you with a strong, supportive grip by looping all the way around the bar, and connecting to your hands.

-The closed-loop straps, on the other hand, provide lesser grip, but greater functionality in terms of usage during Olympic weightlifting.
+The lasso straps, on the other hand, provide lesser grip, but greater functionality in terms of usage during Olympic weightlifting.
 This is due to the fact that Olympic lifts require a power motion, and do not focus on the eccentric lowering of the weight, thus allowing you to lose the bar and eject safely.

 Female Wearing Lifting Straps